davisp/jiffy/README.md

   JSON term is decoded the return value of decode/2 becomes `{has_trailer, FirstTerm, RestData::iodata()}`.
 This is useful to decode multiple terms in a single binary.
+* `dedupe_keys` - If a key is repeated in a JSON object this flag will ensure that the parsed object only contains a single entry containing the last value seen.
+This mirrors the parsing beahvior of virtually every other JSON parser.
 * `{bytes_per_red, N}` where N &gt;= 0 - This controls the number of
   bytes that Jiffy will process as an equivalent to a reduction.
 Each 20 reductions we consume 1% of our allocated time slice for the current